Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 1. Select the **Triggers** tab, and then enable continuous integration (CI).

-1. Save and queue the build, and then click the number of the build: _{year}{month}{day}.1_ that has been queued.
+1. Save and queue the build, and then choose the number of the build: _{year}{month}{day}.1_ that has been queued.

-1. In the left column of the running build, click **Job**.
+1. In the left column of the running build, select **Job**.
 After a hosted agent is assigned to your job and the agent is initialized, then you'll see information about the build in the console.

 ---